erajka/refactored-couscous/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
-People will volunteer on certain tasks and the rest we will decide based on who is left.
+People will volunteer on certain tasks and the rest we will decide evenly based on who is left.

 ## How will we will track progress (and follow-up) on completion of tasks